Skip to main content

 When can you bathe a puppy?

 Bathing your puppy too frequently can strip their coat of essential oils and potentially lead to dry, irritated skin.
 Depending on the breed, your pooch will typically need a bath around four times a year unless they get especially dirty.
-If they have a dense, curly coat, they’ll need a bath every two months to prevent dirt and debris from becoming trapped in their fur.
+If they have a dense, curly coat, they’ll need a bath every two months to prevent debris from becoming trapped in their fur.

 Some breeds have double coats, consisting of a long outer coat and a softer undercoat.
-Akitas, Huskies, Alaskan malamutes, and German Shepherds shed twice a year, during spring and fall, so it’s recommended you put them in the tub around the same time.
+Akitas, huskies, Alaskan malamutes, and German shepherds shed twice a year, during spring and fall, so it’s recommended you put them in the tub around the same time.
 That way, your dog stays nice and clean, and it helps remove excess fur as they shed.

-Water-loving breeds such as Labrador retrievers have unique, water-repellent coats that keep their undercoats dry while they swim.
+Water-loving breeds , such as Labrador retrievers have unique, water-repellent coats that keep their undercoats dry while they swim.
 Unless your Lab is particularly dirty, you should only bathe them once every four months, as soapy water can penetrate your dog’s undercoat and trap moisture there.

 For dogs with short, smooth coats, you may only need to wipe them down with a washcloth to keep them clean.
 Pet wipes are also a great option for dogs with this coat type.